Zialus/picard/ASSO-DOCS/Relatorio1.md

 **Saving** :
 After matching up files to albums, users can click the "Save" button to save that track/album.

-Additionaly, Picard can be customized using scripts and plugins (i.e. customize how to apply the MusicBrainz metadata to files, encapsulate scripting, download cover art, and add other functionality to Picard).
+Additionaly, Picard can be customized using scripts and plugins (i.e. customize how to apply the MusicBrainz metadata to files, encapsulate scripting, download cover art, and add other functionalities to Picard).

  **Supported file formats and respective metadata container**